jjvanzon/JJs-Reference-Architecture/patterns/cascading.md

 You can also configure the [`ORM`](../api/orm.md) through [`Mappings`](data-access.md#mapping) to automatically handle the [`Cascading`](#-cascading).

 A downside of this might be, that the deletions are hidden away from view.
-It may surprise programmers, when related data is automatically `Deleted`.
+It may surprise programmers, when related data is automatically deleted.
 This can result in unintended consequences, taking away control from the programmer.

 Conclusion
 ----------

-Hopefully this gave a good impression of a way to build up [`Cascading`](#-cascading) code by just using a pattern in [`C#`](../api/table.md#csharp).
+Hopefully this gave a good impression of how you could build up [`Cascading`](#-cascading) code by just using a pattern in [`C#`](../api/table.md#csharp).

 [back](business-logic.md)